PGTBoos/Reflow4PLC/README.md

 # Reflow4PLC
 Reflow analyses a Twincat structured text code, asks for the state var and renumbers the state machine in 10 step size.
-Or in a different step size say 25 or 100 etc.
+Or in a different step size say 25 or 100 or 42 etc.

 ## Usage
 1) copy the structured code in a txt file.